 Respect.
 In the context of a professional education, the ethic of respect also has a more focused meaning than its conventional moral form.
-While all members of the law school community should treat each other with personal respect, professional respect is dependent on a person's commitment to the values of excellence and integrity on which the institution's heritage depends.
-Interpersonal respect at Emory, in other words, is derived from factors such as the value each of us attributes to the law itself as a social institution, the esteem in which we hold the practice of law as a profession, and the recognition we give to those among us who exhibit the highest standards for themselves as teachers or students.
-As a consequence, ridicule of those who take their involvement in this educational community seriously has no place at Emory.
-By the same token, criticism of those who lack a commitment to excellence and integrity is entirely appropriate.
+While all members of the law school community should treat each other with personal respect, professional respect is dependent on a person's commitment to the values of excellence and integrity.
 Law students at Emory are entitled, then, to demand the professional and educational best from the faculty and their fellow students, just as faculty are entitled to demand the same from fellow faculty and students.
-And when these demands are met, as we believe they overwhelmingly are at Emory, respect becomes a natural and integral part of the environment.
+When these demands are met, all members of the law school community can enjoy the respect that becomes a natural and integral part of the environment.

 Service.
 The legal system exists not for its own sake, but to regulate and facilitate social interaction.
 Lawyers operate within a service industry vital to the country's entire population, providing expert assistance in sometimes difficult and controversial circumstances.
 Lawyers consequently have a special responsibility to see that legal assistance is as widely available in society as it can be.
-The Emory Law community has long been characterized as emphasizing this ethic of professional service as a regular and expected part of legal education.
-We encourage faculty and students alike to participate in various activities that stretch the impact of our educational efforts well beyond Gambrell Hall, and in particular to segments of our society that have historically been underserved by the legal profession.
+We encourage the Emory Law community to participate in activities that stretch the impact of our educational efforts well beyond Gambrell Hall, and in particular to segments of our society that have historically been underserved by the legal profession.